VanquishedWombat/vwCropper/readme.md

 })
 ```

-## Static vwCropper.Cropper.setInitialFillPatternImage()
+## Static vwCropper.Widget.setInitialFillPatternImage()

-This static method of the Cropper class is exposed to help set up your Konva shape with its initial fillPatternImage position.
+This static method of the Widget class is exposed to help set up your Konva shape with its initial fillPatternImage position.
 It is supplied because circle-based shapes such as Konva.Circle, Konva.Ring, Konva.RegularPolygon, etc, have their default `fillPatternOffset` matching their origin which is at their center and which is not the usual desired position for the image to appear.

 The setInitialFillPatternImage() method requires as arguments the target node (mandatory) and an optional overflow percentage which defaults to 0.
 Note that the code discovers the image being used from the `node.fillPatternImage` so be sure to have assigned this before calling this static method.